twpage/rotjs-basic-bones/README.md

 * Grid/Coordinate/Entities class that I have built up over dozens of games
 * Event queue easily allows for events can create other events (e.g. explosions or projectiles that do damage)
+    * Basic menu system that is handled using the same event queue, including sub-menus and menu inputs that launch other events
+    * Basic targeting interface also handled using same event queue, allows for chaining events that need additional play input (firing, throwing, aiming, etc.)
 * Using promises/Await to handle player (keyboard) input and animated events
 * ROT.js display, with field of view and player memory
 * Support for *scrolling* views (e.g. viewable window is smaller than the entire gameplay map)